Coronation of Napoleon: Ceremony

-According to Louis Constant Wairy, Napoleon awoke at 8:00 a.m. to the sound of a cannonade and left the Tuileries at 11:00 a.m. in a white velvet vest with gold embroidery and diamond buttons, a crimson velvet tunic and a short crimson coat with satin lining, a wreath of laurel on his brow.
+According to Louis Constant Wairy, Napoleon awoke at 8:00 a.m. to the sound of a cannonade and left the Tuileries Palace at 11:00 a.m. in a white velvet vest embedded gold embroidery and diamond buttons, a crimson velvet tunic and a short crimson coat with satin lining, a wreath of laurel on his brow.
 The number of onlookers, as estimated by Wairy, was between four and five thousand, many of whom had held their places all night through intermittent showers that cleared in the morning.

-The ceremony started at 9:00 a.m. when the Papal procession set out from the Tuileries led by a bishop on a mule holding aloft the Papal crucifix.
-The Pope entered Notre Dame first, to the anthem Tu es Petrus, and took his seat on a throne near the high altar.
-Napoleon's and Joséphine's carriage was drawn by eight bay horses and escorted by grenadiers à cheval and gendarmes d'élite.
+The ceremony started at 9:00 a.m. when the papal procession set out from the Tuileries led by a bishop on a mule holding aloft the papal crucifix.
+The pope entered Notre Dame first, to the anthem Tu es Petrus, and took his seat on a throne near the high altar.
+Napoleon and Josephine’s carriage was drawn by eight bay horses and escorted by Mounted Grenadiers of the Imperial Guard and Elite Gendarmes of the Imperial Guard.
 (The ormolu fitting from the carriage was owned for several years by American preservationist Jim Williams.
 It is seen several times in the movie Midnight in the Garden of Good and Evil.)
 The two parts of the ceremony were held at different ends of Notre Dame to contrast its religious and secular facets.
 An unmanned balloon, ablaze with three thousand lights in an imperial crown pattern, was launched from the front of Notre Dame during the celebration.

 Before entering Notre Dame, Napoleon was vested in a long white satin tunic embroidered in gold thread and Josephine similarly wore a white satin empire-style dress embroidered in gold thread.
 During the coronation he was formally clothed in a heavy coronation mantle of crimson velvet lined with ermine; the velvet was covered with embroidered golden bees, drawn from the golden bees among the regalia that had been discovered in the Merovingian tomb of Childeric I, a symbol that looked beyond the Bourbon past and linked the new dynasty with the ancient Merovingians; the bee replaced the fleur-de-lis on imperial tapestries and garments.
 The mantle weighed at least eighty pounds and was supported by four dignitaries.
 Josephine was at the same time formally clothed in a similar crimson velvet mantle embroidered with bees in gold thread and lined with ermine, which was borne by Napoleon's three sisters.
 There were two orchestras with four choruses, numerous military bands playing heroic marches, and over three hundred musicians.
-A 400-voice choir performed Paisiello's "Mass" and "Te Deum".
-Because the traditional royal crown had been destroyed during the French Revolution, the so-called Crown of Napoleon, made to look medieval and called the "crown of Charlemagne" for the occasion, was waiting on the altar.
+A 400-voice choir performed Giovanni Paisiello's Mass and Te Deum.
+Because the traditional coronation crown had been destroyed during the French Revolution, the so-called Crown of Napoleon, made to look medieval and called the "Crown of Charlemagne" for the occasion, was waiting on the altar.
 While the crown was new, the sceptre was reputed to have belonged to Charles V and the sword to Philip III.